 The Snoring Guardian listens while you sleep and vibrates when you start to snore

 Snoring is an annoying problem that affects nearly half of all adults and can cause others to lose sleep.
 Additionally, the ailment can be a symptom of a more serious underlying condition, so being able to know exactly when it occurs could be lifesaving.
-To help solve this issue, Naveen built the Snoring Guardian — a device that can automatically detect when someone is snoring and begin to vibrate as an alert.
+To help solve this issue, Naveen Kumar designed the Snoring Guardian — a device that can be embedded into a pillow to automatically detect when someone is snoring and begin to vibrate as an alert.

 The program for the Snoring Guardian gathers new microphone data and passes it to the model for inference.
-If the resulting label is “snoring,” a small vibration motor is activated that can alert the wearer.
+If the resulting label is “snoring,” a small vibration motor is activated that can notify the wearer.
 As an added bonus, the entire thing runs off rechargeable LiPo batteries, making this an ultra-portable device.
-You can see a real-time demonstration below as well as read more about this project on Hackster.io.